-Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout.
+Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout/the absence of flooring or crawl boards.
+No access was gained to any roof void area within the side projection.